joaquimds/react-boilerplate/README.md

 In industry, a single `.env` file is used in development, and environment variables are loaded from the CI pipeline when the app is built for production.
 However, in this case, I have provided a `.env.development` and a `.env.production` file.
 The `development` file is used when running `npm start`, and the `production` file is used when running `npm run build`.
+(See the top of `webpack.config.js` to see how I did this.)

+Environment variables are accessed on the `process.env` object - e.g. `process.env.REACT_APP_TITLE`.

 By convention, only `REACT_APP_` environment variables are loaded into the client side output file.
-This is to prevent the accidental inclusion of secret varialbes (e.g. `DB_PASSWORD`).
+This is to prevent the accidental inclusion of secret variabels (e.g. `DB_PASSWORD`).

-I have implemented this
-manually in `webpack.config.js`, but the `create-react-app` tool does the same thing.
+I have implemented this manually in `webpack.config.js`, but the `create-react-app` tool does the same thing.

 Note: actual environment variables will always take precedence over values specified in `.env` files.

-You should be able to see this difference when running `npm start` vs `npm run build`.
+You should be able to see environment variables in play when running `npm start` vs `npm run build`, as `REACT_APP_TITLE` has different values.

 ## Linting